 How to get more customer reviews on Yellowpages

 Step 1.
 Follow-up with customers.
 However the business is able to whether that's email, social media, or text message, reach out and ask for those reviews.

 Step 2.
-Promote where customers can leave reviews through the business on social media.
-Inform potential or current customers of which review sites the business uses, and make sure to include a link to the website homepage.
+Promote where customers can leave online reviews through the business on social media.
+Inform potential or current customers of which review websites the business uses, and make sure to include a link to the website homepage.
 This should be where all of the CTA buttons exist to direct people to each review site.

 Average monthly US traffic (Alexa): 6.48 million

 Manta is an online small business service directory, search engine, and review site that provides small businesses with the information to network.

 Manta: a directory with solid traffic volume and review capabilities